-If any of the signatures on the certification envelope for your mail ballot are found to be defective or incomplete by election officials, you will be provided with notice and an opportunity to “cure” (fix) the issue(s).
+If your signature on the certification envelope for your mail ballot is found to be defective or incomplete by election officials, you will be provided with a written notice of the error and an opportunity to “cure” (fix) the issue(s).

 The Board of Elections will attempt to notify you of the defect if you:

-The Board of Elections will provide a form through which the problem can be corrected.
+The Board of Elections will provide a form through which you can correct the problem.

 The Board of Elections may also attempt to notify you of the defect via phone or email if they have your contact information.